INTERVIEW AND PHOTOS BY MARKO SYRJALA

 John Corabi: To be honest with you, like I’ve obviously known Gene and Paul for years, Eric.
-They went out with him before, I’ve never toured with Kiss.
-So I wasn’t really sure like how it will be and I was so surprised.
-I was kind of taken a back though at how open they were, to like they let us use the whole stage.
+They went out with him before; I’ve never toured with Kiss.
+So I wasn’t really sure how it will be, and I was so surprised.
+I was kind of taken a back, though at how open they were, to like they let us use the whole stage.
 Whatever lights you want to use, PA.
 Like; here, take.
 They have their sound guy helping us out.
-So it was very… Gene would come into the room, tell us a couple of jokes and then he leave.
+So it was very… Gene would come into the room, tell us a couple of jokes, and then he leaves.
 Paul would be showing Marco and me his new band Soul Station.
 Videos and stuff.
 So it’s like a family, we’re all friends.
 It’s been so cool, really cool.

 I have one question about David Lowy.
-He seems to be really interesting person but nobody knows too much about him.
+He seems to be a really interesting person, but nobody knows too much about him.
 Is that the way he wants it to be?

 John Corabi: He likes it that way.
 It’s very funny.
-He’s a very successful businessman, very talented musician, song writer.
+He’s a very successful businessman, a very talented musician, songwriter.

 Marco Mendoza: Pilot.